Problem-Solving Interview Questions — PDF Download:

 Reveals whether the candidate can speak up when they see a problem in the workplace.

-Red Flags: Even if management still went ahead with their original decision, candidates should feel comfortable pointing out potential problems in the workplace.
-A red flag would be if the candidate saw a potential problem but chose to ignore it.
+Red flag: even if management still went ahead with their original decision, candidates should feel comfortable pointing out problems in the workplace.
+A red flag would be if the candidate noticed an issue but chose to ignore it.

 This is a great question to learn more about the candidate's personality and problem-solving skills.
-It reveals honesty and whether the candidate was able to incorporate what they learned into any future decisions.
+It tests honesty and whether the candidate was able to incorporate what they learned into future decisions.

-Red Flags: The candidate claims they have never made a problem worse, or they never thought about how they should learn from their mistakes.
+Red flags: the candidate claims they have never made a problem worse, or they've never thought about how they could learn from their mistakes.

 What are problem-solving interview questions?

-Problem-solving questions are interview questions that test a candidate's ability to identify potential issues, obstacles, or improvement opportunities, and then implement solutions accordingly.
+Problem-solving interview questions are those that test a candidate's ability to identify potential issues, obstacles, or opportunities for improvement, and then implement solutions accordingly.

 Why do hiring managers ask problem-solving interview questions?